© Crown copyright 2021

 Dirty laundry should not be shaken before washing.
 This minimises the possibility of dispersing the virus through the air.
 Items should then be washed following the manufacturer's instructions.
 All dirty laundry can be washed in the same load.

 For households with possible or confirmed COVID-19 that do not have a washing machine, they should wait a further 72 hours after the 10-day isolation period (for individual isolation) or a 14-day isolation period (for households) has ended.
 The laundry can then be taken to a public launderette.
 Items heavily soiled with body fluids, such as vomit or diarrhoea, or items that cannot be washed, should be put in the bin with your consent.

 Further guidance on laundry and waste disposal is available in the stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection.

 Keeping safe when PAs become sick or are unable to work

 If your PA becomes sick or is unable to work, you or somebody on your behalf should try to organise different arrangements.
-This is why contingency plans are so important.
+This is why contingency plans are so important (see the developing a contingency plan section for further detail).
 For example, it may be that another PA is willing and able to take on further work to provide you with the care and support you need.

 If other arrangements cannot be put in place, it will be necessary to implement your contingency plan.
 For example, where they are sufficiently trained to do so, friends or family members may be willing to step in and support you to receive the care and support you need.
 Local authorities and CCGs have been directed to adopt a flexible approach to how the care and support plan is delivered during this period, to ensure that appropriate care and support is possible.